shihabrashid-ucr/normy/README.md

 # NORMY: Non-uniform History Modeling for Open Retrieval Conversational Question Answering
 Source code and dataset repository for our paper NORMY: Non-uniform History Modeling for Open Retrieval Conversational Question Answering.
 All source codes have been tested in Ubuntu-20.04 system.

+Download/clone the repository and `cd` into project directory.

 ## Datasets
 We have used three datasets for our experiments.